knowit-finland-javascript-guild/cdk-with-typescript/README.md

 ## Exercise 11: Test ItemsApi

 ItemsApiStack should have outputted the ItemsApi Endpoint URL.
-**Remember to append the path "`items`" to the end of it when testing!**
+**Remember to append the path `/items` to the end of the URL when testing!**

-If you don't find it, run `npm run aws-apigateway-get-rest-apis`, get the ApiGateway ID of ItemsApi, and replace the `<ApiGWId>` in the following test requests.
+If you don't find the endpoint URL, run `npm run aws-apigateway-get-rest-apis`, copy the ApiGateway ID of ItemsApi, and replace the `<ApiGWId>` in the test requests.

 ```bash
 # Test requests: